Projects running like clockwork — the dream of every project manager.

 To illustrate the importance of tracking ad hoc work, we’ll list a few benefits in support of keeping close tabs on such tasks.

-You improve your progress tracking
+You improve progress tracking

 Tracking ad hoc tasks helps you get the whole picture by showing you how these tasks affect the project budget and schedule.
-You can clearly see how much time you spend on each task and monitor the project’s progress.
+You can clearly see how much time you spend on each task and monitor the progress.

 What’s more, tracking ad hoc tasks allows project managers to make informed decisions when they allocate tasks and determine deadlines.